-Congratulations go to Bill Whitman, past APPA President and associate vice president for facilities planning and management at lowa State University, who retired on December 31 after thirty-six years of service.
+Congratulations go to Bill Whitman, past APPA President and associate vice president for facilities planning and engineer on construction projects.
+More than two-thirds of the current building space (in gross square footage) on campus has been constructed since Whitman became the head of facilities.

-constructed since Whitman became the head of facilities.
+Whitman began his career at Iowa State in 1960 as an

-He was elected APPAs Vice President for Special Projects in 1982 and served for two years.
+He was elected APPA's Vice President for Special Projects in 1982 and served for two years.
 From July 1982 to July 1987, Whitman progressively climbed from President-Elect to President to Immediate Past President of APPA.